waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 # Building the image

-With our [Dockerfile](files/pytorch-cifar10/Dockerfile.txt) now finally complete, we can now finally kick off a build.
+With our [Dockerfile](files/pytorch-cifar10/Dockerfile.txt) now finally complete, we are ready to kick off a build.
 After changing into the directory containing the `Dockerfile`, you can use the `build` sub-command to perform the build.
-Rather than using a hash, we can give it a name via the `-t` option:
+Rather than using a hash, we can give it a name via the `-t` option (*tagging* it):

 ```commandline
 docker build -t pytorchtest .
 ```

-You should
+You should see similar output like the one below:

 ```
 Sending build context to Docker daemon  260.6kB